EsriCanada/TechTrek_Idol_2014/README.md

 * Click the "Sync" button in your Git client
 * Code away, add new files etc, Commit and Sync often

-Please do not submit any pull requests until we have all teams in place and repos created.
-I have created a "MattEnglishSampleProject" which contains a WebApp Builder widget to demonstrate the end result.
+**Please do not submit any pull requests until we have all teams in place and repos created.** I have created a "MattEnglishSampleProject" which contains a WebApp Builder widget to demonstrate the end result of a merged pull request.

 Happy Hacking, Matt (call me if you're lost)